-HYBRID EVENT: You can participate in person at Baltimore, Maryland, USA or Virtually from your home or work.
+HYBRID EVENT: You can participate in person at Orlando, Florida, USA or Virtually from your home or work.

 ODUNEYE Taibat Motunrayo, Speaker at Obesity Conference

-university College Hospital, Nigeria
+University College Hospital, Nigeria

 Abstract: